Jax And Brittany Trend On Twitter As ‘Vanderpump Rules’ Fans Wonder If They Will Be Fired Next

 “Kudos to @BravoTV for getting rid of racist Stassi and Kristen.
 Now how about you do the right thing, especially during #PRIDE2020 and get rid of homophobic Jax and Brittany,” another added.

 Jax and Brittany’s homophobic pastor was part of a major storyline on Season 8 of Vanderpump Rules.
 The couple decided to fire their pastor from officiating their 2019 wedding after Lisa Vanderpump contacted them about the severity of the situation.
 The pastor had ties to Brittany’s family and had tweeted a number of homophobic sentiments over the years, which the couple claimed to know nothing about.
-Jax also came under fire this past season for slamming co-star Ariana Madix for being bisexual.
+Jax also came under fire this past season for slamming his co-star Ariana Madix for being bisexual.

 “Why doesn’t [Tom Sandoval] figure out his girlfriend’s issues huh?
 First of all why don’t you figure out what sexuality she is because it changes every day?”
 Jax said in a Season 8 episode.